So you’re broke and you think it’s not fair, right? And you can’t help but wonder why am I poor? when everyone around you seems to be rich.

 Being cheap says more about your personality than your bank balance.

-You are living below your means so you can live the life you want, not get into debt and feel secure about your money situation.
+You are living below your means so you can live the life you want and feel secure about your money situation, not get into debt.

 9. Buy Generic Grocery Brands

-If you have traditionally bought premium or big brand products then you could halve your grocery bill or more if you switched overnight to the generic, own branded products on your grocery list.
+If you have traditionally bought premium or big brand products then you could halve your grocery bill or more if you switched overnight to the generic and store branded products on your grocery list.

 Think about it.